 To understand the anxiety physical effects, it is better to understand the basic “fight or flight” response first.
 When you perceive a threat, your body prepares itself to either fight the situation or flee from it.
 For your survival, just like an emergency, your body makes some physiological changes.
 These changes include releasing hormones cortisol and adrenaline, slowing digestion, speeding heart rate, etc, to give your body a burst of energy.

 When that threat eliminates, your body relaxes and comes back to its normal functioning.
-However, when anxiety persists for long, your body stays in that fight or flight mode.
+However, when anxiety persists for long periods of time, your body stays in that fight or flight mode.
 As a result, you experience anxiety side effects.

 When you get anxious, your hands and legs get sweaty.
 Your heart rate increases with shortness of breath, and sickness in your stomach.
 Moreover, you may face insomnia.
 These are the anxiety physical symptoms that can be short-term.